 Sandy Alderson left a private law practice in 1981 to become the Oakland A's General Counsel.
-He then served as Oakland's General Manager from 1983-97, helping form the great A's teams of the late 1980s and early 1990s.
+He then served as Oakland's General Manager from 1983 to 1997, helping form the great A's teams of the late 1980s and early 1990s.
 Known as a pioneer in using statistical analysis of players, his methods were further developed by Billy Beane.
 Alderson worked for Major League Baseball before becoming CEO of the San Diego Padres.

 |Oakland Athletics General Manager

 |New York Mets General Manager

 - Steve Kettmann: Baseball Maverick: How Sandy Alderson Revolutionized Baseball and Revived the Mets, Atlantic Monthly Press, New York, NY, 2015.
 ISBN 978-0802119988